-We evaluated the performance of \projectnameSpace when running different read patterns using \verb|fio|'s SPDK backend.
-These represent different types of workloads.
-Baremetal is a deployment without any security.
-Integrity is demonstrated by using only the local \projectnameSpace instance to guarantee integrity.
-Freshness leverages both local and remote \projectnameSpace instances, providing integrity and freshness guarantees.
+We evaluated the performance of \projectnameSpace using \verb|fio|'s SPDK backend when running four read patterns representing different types of workloads.
+Bare metal is a deployment without any security, used as a performance baseline.
+Integrity is using only the local \projectnameSpace instance, providing integrity and confidentiality.
+Freshness leverages both local and remote \projectnameSpace, yielding all three guarantees.

-Figure~\ref{fig:combined_read} shows throughput, IOPS, and latency for three systems.
+Figure~\ref{fig:combined_read} shows throughput, IOPS, and latency for these setups.
 Starting with throughput, we observe how \projectnameSpace provides both integrity and freshness at a cost of just 1-2\%, reaching the size of network noise.
 The lower initial throughput is caused by insufficient saturation of the protection pipeline.
-As our latency increases for each request, we require higher throughput to hide it (e.g., encryption units on the BF3).
-The overheads for throughput are lowest because for larger reads, the proportion of time spent on any checks is smaller than in other cases.
+As our latency increases for each request, we require higher throughput to hide it within a batch (e.g., encryption units on the BF3).
+Throughput overheads are lowest as the proportion of time spent on checks in larger reads is smaller than in other cases.
 IOPS for random and sequential patterns show a similar trend, where the protection pipeline requires 4-5 cores to match bare metal performance.
 IOPS start with an overhead of 40-50\%, which decreases to 1-2\% for sequential reads and 5\% for random reads.
 In both cases, freshness costs around 1\% performance overhead.
-The jobs using a single core averaged 6\% CPU usage with each additional core representing a 3 percent point increase regardless of whether \projectnameSpace has been used.
-These results are considerably better than existing methods, which for sequential reads can use up to 60\% of the CPU (Figure~\ref{fig:overheads}) while losing 12\% of the performance and providing fewer guarantees than \projectname.
-Similarly, for IOPS, at the same resource level, we achieve 5-6\% overheads rather than 30\%.
-For latency, we achieve similar performance.
+Single-core jobs averaged 6\% CPU usage with each additional core representing a 3 percent point increase, regardless of whether \projectnameSpace has been used.
+These results are considerably better than existing methods, which, for sequential reads, can use up to 60\% of the CPU (Figure~\ref{fig:overheads}) while losing 12\% of performance and providing fewer guarantees than \projectname.
+Similarly, for IOPS, at the same resource level, we achieve 5-6\% overheads instead of 30\%.